bictorv/chaosnet-bridge/FIREWALL.md

 || from subnet 7,11 allow |
 || to subnet 7 reject "Please don't disturb"

 so the contact name in an incoming packet need only be matched once against the ruleset.
-This also means that as soon as the address rules for a contact name run out, no more processing is needed since the contact name can't match another rule.
+This also means that as soon as the address rules for a contact name run out without matches, no more processing is needed since the contact name can't match another rule.
 That is, *unless* you also have a firewall rule for the `all` contact name token, which means processing will need to go on in case another rule matches.
 So if speed is important, try to avoid `all`.
-[Yes, there is a way to keep that equally efficient by injecting the address rule for `all` in all contact name address rules, but preserving the order seems a hassle.]
+[Yes, there is a way to keep that equally efficient by injecting the address rule for `all` in all contact name address rules, but preserving the order and handling explicit contacts appearing after `all` seems a bit of a hassle.
+Maybe one day.]

+(This also means the ruleset example above is equivalent and parsed to the same structure as the following reordering:)

+    "RTAPE" from subnet 7 allow
+	"EVAL" from subnet 7,11 allow
+	"RTAPE" to subnet 7 reject
+	"EVAL" to subnet 7 reject "Please don't disturb"

 ## Examples

 In `cbridge.conf`, specify

-`firewall enabled on debug off log on rules cbridge-rules.conf`
+`firewall enabled yes debug off log on rules cbridge-rules.conf`

 and then in `cbridge-rules.conf`, use